 The damage: Expect to pay £70-£80 per head with drinks

-The good: We are fortunate that the dishes at Fino are very similar to those at Barrafina (try them out if you haven’t) with some nuances, so it not lost, however farewell Fino my dearly departed friend.
+The good: We are fortunate that the dishes at Fino are very similar to those at Barrafina (try them out if you haven’t) with some nuances, so all is not lost.
+With a heavy heart, farewell for now Fino my dearly departed friend, I’m sure I’ll feel your presence in Barrafina.

 The bad: It’s defunct!